A woman standing up in white underwear and a tan shirt with a hand on her abdomen and holding a small cactus indicating pain

 Symptoms?

-Oct 4, 2024
+Published on Oct 4, 2024

 Imagine that one day you wake up and you're not feeling good, you have pain in your lower abdomen, and it burns like crazy when you pee.
 Then, you get a text from your sexual partner saying that they've just been diagnosed with chlamydia!
-Your heart starts racing and you think — what on earth is chlamydia, how did I get it, and how dangerous is it?
-Yikes!
-This is some scary stuff, but it's important to know that chlamydia is really easy to treat.
+Your heart starts racing, and you think—what on earth is chlamydia, how did I get it, and how dangerous is it?

-How Do I Get Chlamydia?
+How do I get Chlamydia?

 The chlamydia bacteria can be transferred from an infected partner during vaginal, anal, or oral sex.
 When one infected person's genitals touch someone else's body, even without penetrative intercourse, the bacteria can be transmitted from one partner to the next.
 We’ll repeat this one because it’s important: chlamydia infection can occur during oral sex if either person has the bacteria!